 ASSHOLE ACID TEST

-Almost everyone, including jerks, agree that a workplace free from assholes is attractive.
-This makes the hiring process incredibly important and we place a large emphasis on culture fit across our companies.
+If one asshole can inflict considerable damage, this makes the hiring process incredibly important.
+We place a large emphasis on culture fit across our portfolio companies.

 The Georgetown University study found that only 11 percent of organizations consciously evaluate a candidate’s character and treatment of others throughout the entire interview process.
 Perhaps the majority of companies should learn from Southwest Airlines, known for their culture, who uses a hiring principal known as, “hire for attitude, train for skill.”
 While it’s not always feasible to train the skills required, it’s certainly a good place to start.